-Dr. Chrystyna Kosarchyn, Program Coordinator 434.395.2543, kosarchync@longwood.edu ly learned materials.
+Dr. Chrystyna Kosarchyn, Program Coordinator 434.395.2543, kosarchync@longwood.edu

+The concentration in Health and Physical Education is designed to enable the post-baccalaureate student to be better prepared to become an educational leader in the profession.
+Course work has been carefully designed to provide the already licensed health and physical education teacher new information and expand upon previously learned materials.
 You will receive a solid foundation in current trends in the discipline, utilize research effectively, and be able to implement the new knowledge immediately.
 Program requirements include partnering with an area school to submit a grant that could affect student health and wellness in that school.
 A six-credit internship will provide an opportunity to pursue an area of interest in a concentrated eight-week placement in area schools.
-Internship options include high school physical education, pre-school physical education, health education, or adapted physical education (working with children with special needs in physical education).
+Internship options include pre-school health and physical education, health education, physical education, or adapted physical education (working with children with special needs in physical education).
 Graduate students who elect to pursue the adapted physical education internship will meet all requirements to register for the national examination to become a Certified Adapted Physical Education specialist.